Written by Katherine Barrington, Certified Fitness Nutrition Coach

 - Full-body hair loss.
 Certain medical treatments and conditions can cause all of the hair on the body to fall out, though it usually grows back after treatment.

-- Scaly patches of skin accompanied by hair loss.
+- Scaly patches of the skin accompanied by hair loss.
 This type of hair loss is usually caused by a fungal infection of the scalp.

 If you are experiencing hair loss, don’t panic!
 Hair loss can appear in many different ways and you need to pay attention to your specific symptoms if you want to identify the underlying cause.
 Before you do anything else, you should talk to your doctor about your concerns and to receive an accurate diagnosis for the type of hair loss you are experiencing and, from there, move on to discussing your options for treatment.
+There are many natural hair care methods you can incorporate into your routine to prevent further hair loss, and promote healthy hair growth.

 What Are the Symptoms and Causes of Hair Loss